develops and evaluates questions and hypotheses for scientific investigation

 - viral pathogens

-- analyse responses of animals to pathogens by assessing the physical or chemical changes that occur in the cells and tissues of animals in the presence of pathogens (ACSBL119, ACSBL120, ACSBL121, ACSBL122)
+- analyse responses to the presence of pathogens by assessing the physical and chemical changes that occur in the host animal's cells and tissues (ACSBL119, ACSBL120, ACSBL121, ACSBL122)

 - Inquiry question: How does the human immune system respond to exposure to a pathogen?